vivianzzzzz/ZhangGupta_ENV797_TSA_Competition_S2024/README.md

 The test scores for all our models are shown below:

-The best model we used to forecast the July data is the TBATS model which we obatined a result of
+The best model we used to forecast the July data is the TBATS model which we obatined a MAPE score of 0.0998:

 <img width="937" alt="截屏2024-04-22 下午3 55 43" src="https://github.com/vivianzzzzz/ZhangLiuGupta_ENV797_TSA_Competition_S2024/assets/143654445/8e2fc978-ab2d-483e-9d79-0ed4d5c86d28">

 ## License
 This project is open source and available under the GNU General Public License v3.0.
 See the LICENSE file for more information.